Inquisitive-Learners/lessons-content/science-and-technology/year-2/toys-and-forces/toys-and-forces.md

 move.
 Materials: Cardboard, Sticks

-ACTIVITY 2:
+ACTIVITY 6:
-Activity ID: puqFUa8mfg2s
-Section ID: UJxAU73ooH2i
-Description: Students explore how pushing the stick sends the kendama ball up in the air and how pulling it helps catch the ball.
-Prompt students to connect these actions to the way the toy’s movement changes.
-It is suggested that the students act out using a kendama to physically feel the push and pull movement.
-[Info] When we push the stick, it can help the ball go up in the air.
-[Info] When we pull the stick, it can help us catch the ball on the cup or spike.
+Description: Students design their own spinning top and explore how to make it spin faster.
+Encourage them to experiment with size, shape or materials and note any changes in speed.
+Have them draw and label their findings, explaining which ideas worked best for a faster spin.
+[Info] Design your own spinning top.
+How could you make it go faster?

-Differentiation: Green Circle - The green circle represents core activities.
-They are central to the focus question or learning intention and include surface, deeper and transfer of learning.
+Differentiation: Blue Square - The blue square represents deeper learning activities.
+They take thinking to the next level and require more time, effort and sometimes research.
+Duration: 20 minutes

+ACTIVITY 7:
+Description: Students explore the game of totem tennis to see how hitting the ball makes it move around the pole.
+Prompt students to draw and label the directions of forces they think are in action, and reflect on which force makes the ball go faster.
+Have them explain these forces in their diagrams and describe their impact on speed.
+[Info] Totem tennis is a game where you hit a ball.
+The ball is attached to a pole with a rope.
+[Image] Boy hitting a ball on the totem tennis structure with a paddle.

+Differentiation: Black Diamond - The black diamond represents challenging activities.
+They require extended critical and creative thinking.
-Duration: 5 minutes
+Duration: 20 minutes

 ## Lesson URL